-One of the aims of the European Year is to integrate cultural heritage into environmental, architectural and planning policies.
-This initiative will promote the transformation of Europe’s industrial, religious and military heritage for new uses.
+One of the aims of the European Year of Cultural Heritage is to integrate cultural heritage into environmental, architectural and planning policies.
+This initiative is promoting the transformation of Europe’s industrial, religious and military heritage for new uses.
 Through smart restoration and adaptive reuse, old buildings and sites can be given new leases of life to bring economic and social dynamism to cities and regions.

 Local/regional authorities and communities, heritage professionals and architects.

-The initiative will showcase examples of where industrial, religious and military heritage has been successfully reused.
-Creative Europe-funded networks will organise conferences to share experiences and discuss challenges.
+The initiative is showcasing examples where industrial, religious and military heritage has been successfully reused.
+Creative Europe-funded networks have organised conferences and events to share experiences and discuss challenges.

-During the European Cultural Heritage Summit, to be held in June in Berlin, the European Commission will organise a workshop on adaptive reuse and highlight best practices from EU Prizes for Cultural Heritage (Europa Nostra) and Contemporary Architecture (Mies van der Rohe Foundation).
+During the European Cultural Heritage Summit, held in June in Berlin, the European Commission organised a workshop on adaptive reuse and highlighted best practices from the EU Prizes for Cultural Heritage (Europa Nostra) and for Contemporary Architecture - Mies van der Rohe Award.

 • 9 March 2018

-The European Route of Industrial Heritage (ERIH) will launch Work it out!, a pan-European dance performance in industrial heritage sites.
-E-Faith will run a cross-border twinning campaign between associations while the Torch Initiative run by Future for Religious Heritage (FRH) will collect personal stories related to religious heritage throughout Europe.
+The European Route of Industrial Heritage (ERIH) launched Work it out!, a pan-European dance performance in industrial heritage sites.
+E-Faith is running a cross-border twinning campaign between associations while the Torch Initiative run by Future for Religious Heritage (FRH) is collecting personal stories related to religious heritage throughout Europe.

 • 8 January 2018

-The findings of EU regional or research projects will be used to promote the positive impact that adaptive reuse can have on the revival of neighbourhoods.
-Environmental issues will also be addressed, and local and regional decision-makers will be involved in discussions.
+The findings of EU-funded regional cooperation and research projects promote the positive impact that adaptive reuse can have on the revival of neighbourhoods.
+Environmental issues are being addressed, and local and regional decision-makers are involved in discussions.

 • May 2018

-• Urban Group of the European Parliament, European Committee of Regions; Eurocities
+- European Committee of Regions, Urban Group of the European Parliament; Eurocities